-For ages, Dalit women have suffered from a triple discrimination based on their gender, their caste and their impoverished economic class.
+Mahila tells stories of empowerment from India’s rural Dalit communities.
+For ages, Dalit women have suffered from a triple discrimination based on their gender, caste and impoverished economic class.
 The women of “Mahila” have found a rare voice and an important standing in their communities.
-They’ve achieved this through education, through access to credit and training to form businesses, and through awareness of their rights as citizens.
+They have achieved this through education, access to credit, training to form businesses, and through awareness of their rights as citizens.

-At the same time she works on her own documentary projects, mainly on social and gender issues.
-“Riding for Jesus”, her most recent directorial work, has been selected for numerous Italian and foreign film festivals and broadcasted in Belgium and France.
+At the same time, she works on her own documentary projects, mainly on social and gender issues.
+Riding for Jesus, her most recent directorial work, has been selected for numerous Italian and foreign film festivals and broadcasted in Belgium and France.
 It was a winner at the 2012 Detour Film Festival and one of 20 finalists in the 2012 Doc/it Professional Award for Italian documentaries.

 As a filmmaker, I traveled to many countries around the world but I had not had the opportunity to go to India before.
 Mahila was the perfect chance to enter the depths of one of the most burning issues in this great country and worldwide: women’s emancipation through education.